MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v1.md

 **`additionalBuilderParameters`** - **Additional Builder parameters**<br>
 `string`.
 Optional.
 Use when `templateType = builtin`.
 Default value: `{"vm_size":"Standard_D3_v2"}`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-In the auto generated Packer template mode, the task creates a Packer template with an Azure builder.
+In the auto-generated Packer template mode, the task creates a Packer template with an Azure builder.
 This builder is used to generate a machine image.
 You can add keys to the Azure builder to customize the generated Packer template.
 For example: Setting `ssh_tty=true` if you are using a CentOS base image and you need to have a tty to run `sudo`.
 To view/edit the additional parameters in a grid, click on `…` next to text box.
 <!-- :::editable-content-end::: -->
 <br>